Jlrine2/Jlrine2/README.md

 ## Hello! 👋

 I'm a DevOps Engineer and Software Developer always enthusiastic to try out new technology or learn new things.
-I like to build cool things and enjoy working with Raspberry Pi's, AWS, Linux, and More.
+I like to build cool things and enjoy working with Raspberry Pi's, AWS, Linux, and more.

 ### Technologies
 <p>